MetaOSINT/MetaOSINT.github.io/chart.md

     <p style="color:#8b786f;font-size:18px;font-family: 'Roboto', sans-serif"><strong>Navigating MO:</strong> It's pretty simple - follow the guidance at the top of the bubble chart below to zoom in and out, and - if you choose to - navigate directly to specific tools & resources. <strong>Practice safe OSINT!</strong> The lowest-level bubble labels contain live resource links and should be clicked with discretion.
 (Pro Tip: Inspect the Privacy / Operational Security bubble for resources on the topic!)</p>

     <p style="color:#8b786f;font-size:18px;font-family: 'Roboto', sans-serif">We anticipate MO will be most helpful by pairing use of the chart with the <a href="https://metaosint.github.io/table/">full results table</a>.
 Searching for a specific tool or type of resource?
-It may be best to jump directly to the table and use keyboard search shortcuts (Ctrl + F or Command + F on Mac) to navigate to specific categories or resources. <strong>Mo' OSINT?
+It may be best to jump directly to the table and use keyboard search shortcuts (Ctrl + F or Command + F on Mac) to navigate to specific categories or resources.
+A number of common example scenarios are provided at the <a href="https://metaosint.github.io/faq/">top of the FAQ</a> too. <strong>Mo' OSINT?
 No problem!</strong></p>

    <script type="module">